dtourolle/heating_system-/readme.md

 These used a DF Robot ESP32 Firebeetle board, connected to an DHT22, a 18650 battery, and a 30ma Solar panel.
 Unfortunaly I have not been able to track down the STL files and the original CAD files were made using an educational licensed Siemens NX.
 I am more than happy to re-create them in FreeCAD on demand.

+#### Flashing the devices
+All of the devices run micropython, if the latest version does not work these were flashed with versions from spring 2021.
+Once the devices have micropython copy the source code across and make sure you convert the "example_settings.py" to a "settings.py".

+### Setting up the server

+This project runs on a Raspberry Pi, it is very light weight.
+There are some software requirements that your package manager can solve:

+- [mosquitto](https://mosquitto.org/) (or another MQTT broker)
+- Python >3.5
+- mariaDB

+Once these are setup all you need to do make a "config.py" out of the [example_config.py](/src/server/example_config.py) and run the [main script](src/server/radiator_server.py).
+Ideally this should be configured as a systemd module or a chronjob.

+There will likely be teething issues, either from this software or from things overlook during the setup.
+Most likely the firewall will be blocking MQTT and mariaDB when this first starts, check for your linux distro how to open the ports.
+Another issue which might occur is if you do not provide the raspberry pi with a static IP address, if during reboot it looses it's address this will be a huge pain, so ensure it is indeed static to start with.
+Finally when the MQTT server restarts it is advised to restart all the devices manually with a power cycle, they are configured to reconnect on failure but this is the safest option.

 [historic Dutch data](https://daggegevens.knmi.nl/klimatologie/uurgegevens)